What Pipefitters Do and Why They're Important

 A Career Path in Pipefitting

 Certified pipefitters have the flexibility to shape their careers according to their preferences.
-They can opt to join established trade organizations, establish their independent businesses, or work as freelancers.
+They can join established trade organizations, establish their independent businesses, or work as freelancers.
 As they accumulate experience in the field, pipefitters can transition into management roles, taking on responsibilities as supervisors or team leads.
 In these roles, they often engage in training and mentoring activities, passing down their valuable knowledge to the next generation of pipefitters.
 Eventually, as they approach the later stages of their careers, some may choose to practice less intensively, focusing on teaching and preparing for retirement.

 “Pipefitters have a ton of career opportunities.
 Relatable trades such as plumbing, pipelaying, welding and millwright work are all relatable trades a pipefitter could transition into.
 Let alone they have access to different industries – manufacturing, power production, shipbuilding, gas and oil, renewable energies, and general construction,” says Fasold.